DaemonF/UWReggie/README.md

 Dev Set Up
 ==========

-Reggie requires the following:
-- [ ] Webserver stack (Any server with PHP and MySql)
-- [ ] PHP pear mail
+Reggie requires a full webserver stack (Any server with PHP and MySql) and PHP pear mail

 - Clone repo
 - Copy contents of 'web' to the root of a web server directory